 In the Democratic Republic of the Congo, where clade Ib MPXV originated, cases have been reported in 10 provinces: South Kivu, North Kivu, Kinshasa, Kasai, Tshopo, Tanganyika, Haut-Katanga, Mai-Ndombe, Lomami, and Kongo-Central.
-Within Africa, community transmission of clade Ib MPXV has also been reported in Burundi, Kenya, Malawi, Republic of Congo, Rwanda, South Africa, South Sudan, Uganda, the United Republic of Tanzania, and Zambia.
-Countries which have previously reported cases but not reported any cases within the past six weeks include Angola and Zimbabwe.
+Within Africa, community transmission of clade Ib MPXV has also been reported in Burundi, Kenya, Malawi, Republic of Congo, Rwanda, South Sudan, Uganda, the United Republic of Tanzania, and Zambia during the last six weeks.
+Countries which have previously reported cases but have not reported any cases within the past six weeks include Angola, South Africa and Zimbabwe.

-Outside Africa, 16 countries have reported cases of mpox due to clade Ib MPXV: the United Kingdom of Great Britain and Northern Ireland (12 cases), Germany (10 cases), China (seven cases), Belgium (five cases), Thailand (five cases), the United States of America (four cases), France (three cases), Qatar (three cases), Brazil, Canada, India, Oman, Pakistan, Sweden, Switzerland and the United Arab Emirates (one case each).
-Community transmission has only been documented in the United Kingdom, where the eleventh reported case had no known link to travel or to a confirmed case with travel history.
-For more details on the rest of the countries, and the number of cases reported in each, please refer to Table 2 in the section on Other countries reporting cases of mpox due to clade Ib MPXV.
+Outside Africa, 17 countries have reported cases of mpox due to clade Ib MPXV: the United Kingdom of Great Britain and Northern Ireland (12 cases), Germany (10 cases), India (10 cases), China (seven cases), Belgium (five cases), Qatar (five cases), Thailand (five cases), the United States of America (four cases), France (three cases), United Arab Emirates (two cases), Australia, Brazil, Canada, Oman, Pakistan, Sweden, and Switzerland (one case each).
+Only travel-related cases have been reported outside Africa during the past six weeks.
+For more details, please refer to the section on Other countries reporting cases of mpox due to clade Ib MPXV.

 Figure 2.
-Clade Ib MPXV transmission status within the last six weeks, by country, as of 20 April 2025.
+Clade Ib MPXV transmission status within the last six weeks, by country, as of 15 May 2025.

-5 For more information, please refer to the Strategic framework for enhancing prevention and control of mpox
+6 For more information, please refer to the Strategic framework for enhancing prevention and control of mpox